Non-exemplar Class-incremental Learning by Random Auxiliary Classes Augmentation and Mixed Features: Related Work

-Recently, non-exemplar incremental learning (NECIL) \cite{pass,ssre} has received increasing attention because it does not require storage of past data and has no privacy concerns. \cite{ssre} introduces a residual adapter to learn new tasks, which is then incorporated to the model by re-parameterizing the model structure.
-Self-supervised learning and prototype augmentation are adopted in \cite{pass} to maintain the stability of decision boundary.
+Considering the storage requirement and privacy concern, the NECIL \cite{pass,ssre} has received increasing attention. \cite{ssre} introduces a residual adapter to learn new tasks, which is then incorporated into the model by re-parameterizing the model structure.
+Self-supervised learning and prototype augmentation are adopted in \cite{pass} to maintain the stability of the decision boundary.
 To learn more transferable features, IL2A \cite{il2a} introduces class augmentation and uses semanAug to generate information about old classes.
-R-DFCIL \cite{R-DFCIL} maintains model's stability by distilling the angle difference between three samples.
+R-DFCIL \cite{R-DFCIL} maintains the model's stability by distilling the angle difference between three samples.
 Fetril \cite{Fetril} computes the relationship between the new and old class means, then selects the old class means that are similar to the new class means for transformation as the pseudo-feature vector.
-Compared with these NECIL methods, we propose to learn more fined feature by adding random auxiliary class augmentation and reduce model bias by replacing new feature with mixed features.
+Compared with these NECIL methods, we propose random class augmentation to learn sufficient transferable features and replace the new feature with mixed features to maintain old knowledge.